-We appreciate you taking the time to read our article about the impact of fathers with borderline personality disorder on family dynamics.
-Growing up with a father who has been diagnosed with borderline personality disorder (BPD) can have lasting effects on the development of children and the framework of familial ties.
-It is essential to understand how these influences can shape a child’s mental well-being, relationships with others, and overall growth.
+Thank you for reading our article on the impact of fathers with borderline personality disorder on family dynamics.
+Having a father diagnosed with borderline personality disorder (BPD) can have long-lasting effects on children’s development and family relationships.
+It is crucial to recognize how these influences can affect a child’s mental health, interpersonal relationships, and overall development.

 Borderline personality disorder affects an equal number of men and women, but it is diagnosed more frequently in women.
 It has a prevalence of 3-5% in the general population and up to 30% in inpatient settings.
 Factors such as genetics, environment, and development contribute to the onset of BPD.
 Symptoms of a borderline father can include role reversals, extreme feelings of emptiness and fear of abandonment, manipulative behaviors, emotional dysregulation, and trust issues.